Get in Touch

 • Utilizing the internal viewer in MC

-• Using the FTP virtual filesystem in MC
+• Navigating the FTP virtual file system in MC

 The Basic Unix-like Work Environment